-3. When analyzing remarriages of the very wealth men, they tied the knot with women who were on average an astonishing 22.32 years younger than them.
+- When analyzing remarriages of the very wealthy men, they tied the knot with women who were on average an astonishing 22.32 years younger than them.
 Needless to say, this finding is highly statistically significant when compared to the average age difference for remarriages for the US population (p = 0.002 or p = .011 depending on which population estimate is used).

 It is the third finding that is particularly revealing in that it most directly addresses Schwyzer’s hallucinatory babble.
 If we are to believe his “logic,” as these outlandishly wealthy men age and acquire greater wealth, they are that much more in desperate need to mate with a less “demanding” woman.
 It could not have anything to do with biology or evolution.
 God forsake that thought!
 Only vulgar reductionists would believe that biological forces shape human sexuality.